 Releases

 Releases group one or more PRDs into a shippable unit.
-They provide the execution scope — all stories in linked PRDs execute together under one coordinator.
-When all stories are merged, the release executes directly as its own job to run the checkpoint pipeline (audit, release notes, tagging).
+They are Trinity's primary user-facing unit — dashboard, stories list, story detail, and Architect are all scoped by active release.
+Every PRD belongs to exactly one release (the assignment is set when Architect saves the PRD; you can move a PRD to a different unshipped release later).
+When all stories under a release are merged, the release executes directly as its own job to run the release pipeline (audit, release notes, tagging).

 Creating a Release